uspki/policies/certificate-policy.md

 - Loading a self-signed certificate onto tokens delivered to trust store operators or relying parties via secure mechanisms
 - Secure distribution of the self-signed certificate through secure out-of-band mechanisms
 - Comparison of the hash of the self-signed certificate against a hash value made available via authenticated out-of-band sources
-- Secure mechanisms used by the trust store operators to distribute publicly trusted Root CA certificates to relying parties
+- Secure mechanisms used by the trust store operators to distribute Publicly-Trusted Root CA certificates to relying parties

 #### 6.1.5 Key sizes
 Certificates shall meet the following requirements for algorithm type and key size.